MarcoPNS/Spotify-Stream-Widget/README.md

 ## How to use it?
 1. Download the tool
-2. Please make sure that Spotify is running on the Computer and the SpotifyWebHelper is activated.
-3. Start the Tool
+2. Start the Tool
-4. Customize the Viewer and open the Viewer
+3. Customize the Viewer and authentificate with your Spotify Account.
-5. Now you can add the window "Spotify Viewer" on your Stream using OBS, XSplit or similiar.
+4. Now you can add the window "Spotify Viewer" on your Stream using OBS, XSplit or similiar.

 ## Donate
 PayPal: [https://www.paypal.me/MarcoSadowski](https://www.paypal.me/MarcoSadowski)